opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 [OpenSearch](https://opensearch.org/) is a scalable, flexible, and extensible open-source software suite for search, analytics, security monitoring, and observability applications, licensed under Apache 2.0.
 [OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/) is a powerful and flexible data visualization and exploration platform that enables users to analyze and visualize large volumes of data.
 It is an open-source project that provides a user-friendly interface for creating interactive dashboards, charts, and graphs, allowing users to gain valuable insights from their data.

 In [Amazon OpenSearch service](https://aws.amazon.com/opensearch-service/), a blue/green deployment establishes a standby environment for domain updates by replicating the production environment.
 After completing the updates, users are directed to the new environment.
-The blue environment represents the current production setup, while the green environment serves as the standby.
-OpenSearch Service then switches the environments, promoting the green environment to become the new production environment without any data loss.
-However, due to the current code configuration, access to OpenSearch dashboards is interrupted during the "Creating a new environment" phase of blue/green deployment.
-This results in a significant downtime for the dashboards, which presents substantial challenges to customers as it restricts their ability to visualize and explore data during this period.
+The blue environment represents the current production setup, while the green environment represents the standby.
+OpenSearch Service after completing the upgrade process, switches the environments, promoting the green environment to become the new production environment without any data loss.
+However, due to the current code configuration, access to the OpenSearch dashboards is interrupted during the "Creating a new environment" phase of blue/green deployment.
+This could results in downtime for the dashboards, which presents challenges to customers as it restricts their ability to visualize and explore data during this period.

 To maintain access to dashboards and visualizations during blue/green deployment, customers can implement a workaround by setting up and connecting self-managed OpenSearch Dashboards with the managed service domain.
 By utilizing self-managed instances of OpenSearch Dashboards, customers can ensure continuous access to their dashboards and visualizations throughout the blue/green deployment process, minimizing downtime and mitigating any potential impact on business operations.